 - 1. Remember that additional LANE TYPE LEGAL LOADS should be considered when rating continuous spans or spans greater than 200 feet in length.
+When considering the LANE TYPE LEGAL LOAD in the rating for continuous spans, the LEGAL PAIR checkbox must be selected in the ADVANCED ANALYSIS SETTINGS to ensure a pair of legal trucks is considered in the analysis.
 Please refer to Section 3.2.3 and Figure 2 of this Load Rating Manual for details. - 2.
 NEW FOR VERSION 6.3: Legal load vehicles Type 3, NJ Type 3S2, Type 3-3, Lane Type Legal Load, EV2 and EV3 should be input as ROUTINE LEGAL LOADS in BrR, and the Specialized Hauling Vehicles SU4 through SU7 should be input as SPECIALIZED HAULING LEGAL LOADS in BrR.
 The method of performing two separate BrR runs to consider all of the above vehicles, which was required in Versions 6.2 and prior, is no longer needed.